Turquoise and Rare Stone Information

 What about Turquoise?

 Wild Horse is the name given to this stone, whose geological name is magnesite which is a mixture magnesite/hematite.
-A fairly new stone that was discovered in the mid-90's near the Globe copper mine in the Gila wilderness area of southern Arizona.
+This stone that was discovered in the mid-90's near the Globe copper mine in the Gila wilderness area of southern Arizona and only comes from there.
+Only a few years after the mine was opened, they closed it again, so any material on the market today has been stashed away in some prospectors garage.
 Some have called it Wild Horse Turquoise but it is NOT turquoise!
 Since so far, there only seems to be one source for Wild Horse and also because of it's beauty . . . it has retains a high value and is a remarkably popular.

 Other Rare & Hard-to-find Gemstones